Camachus/tp_ngs_clownfish/README.md

  ![finding-nemactinoterygian fisheso](finding-nemo.jpg)

 ## Project                                          16/11/200
 Analysis of the _A. ocellaris_ fish skin transcriptome to find gene candidates involved in the presence of iridophores in white skin.

 The Reference paper: Salis, P, Lorin, T, Lewis, V, et al. Developmental and comparative transcriptomic identification of iridophore contribution to white barring in clownfish. _Pigment Cell Melanoma Res._ 2019; 32: 391– 402. https://doi.org/10.1111/pcmr.12766

-## Dataset:
+## Dataset
- Samples: 3 individuals: each one with orange and white tissue (in total 6 samples)
+Samples were taken from 3 individuals: each one with orange and white tissue (in total 6 samples).

-RNA-seq usising Illumina technology Signle-End (50 reads)
+The RNA-Senquencing method was carried out with the Illumina technology Signle-End (50 reads)

+## Objective
-Ocjective: Presence of the gen saiyan?
-It is a candidate gene involved in the presence of iridophores in white skin
+ To determine the presence of the gen saiyan, a candidate gene involved in the presence of iridophores in white strips.

+## Analyses steps
+### I. Download the reads for the study

+  * **Downloading the
 _RNA_seq_scrip.sh_

 Download the reads for the study.